Al Jahra

-Al Jahra (الجهراء) is a town and city located 32 km west of the centre of Kuwait City in Kuwait.
+Al Jahra (الجهراء) is a city and area located 32 km west of the centre of Kuwait City in Kuwait.
 Al Jahra is the capital of the Al Jahra Governorate of Kuwait as well as the surrounding Al Jahra District which is agriculturally based.
 Encyclopædia Britannica recorded the population in 1980 as 67,311.
 Historically, Jahra was a predominantly agricultural area.
 There are currently various farms in Jahra.

+Climate

+Al Jahra has a hot desert climate and is one of the hottest places on earth.
+On 1 July 2021 a temperature of 53.5 °C was recorded.

 History

 Al Jahra was once largely dominated by agricultural land.
 Jahra was initially founded as a small oasis village.
 Jahra's most notable residents included Sheikh Thuwainy Bin Abdullah Al-Saadoun (Sheikh of Al-Muntafiq) in 1786, when he fled from Baghdad to Suleiman Pasha.
 He wanted to occupy Basra and Sheikh Abdullah Al-Sabah hosted him until he returned to Baghdad after he was pardoned by the Iraqi governor.

 In 1925, Al Jahra administratively followed Kuwait City, and the population lived on the cultivation of palm trees and a little wheat and barley.
 Al Jahra contained 170 houses including the palace of Pasha al-Naqib and the palace of the Mubarak Al-Sabah.